swengzju/Breasifer/index.md

 ![alt text](https://farm1.staticflickr.com/460/31831625064_552f5abfd0_b.jpg)

 Finally, 18000 of them were randomly selected for training, 3000 of them were for validation, and the other 3000 were for testing.
 Training, validation, and test set all consisted of 50% benign and 50% malignant cases.
-The hold-out test dataset was separated from the training/validation set prior to the image augmentation, so there was no overlapping original images across the two groups.
+The holdout test dataset was separated from the training/validation set prior to the image augmentation, so there was no overlapping original images across the two groups.

 ![alt text](https://farm1.staticflickr.com/686/32631809276_9b69b5d9d9_b.jpg)